There are so many great places to eat at Epcot, but often times Epcot’s Coral Reef Restaurant gets overlooked.

 When you walk into Epcot’s Coral Reef, you will notice how the entire restaurant takes on the theme of being under the sea.
 The lights looks like sea anemone, there is Starfish decor and even the floor looks like an ocean floor.When you walk into the dining area, the first thing you will see is that one entire set of walls is a built in aquarium.
 This aquarium is part of The Seas with Nemo, the largest inland saltwater environment ever built.

 If you get the opportunity, request a table next to the aquarium.
 You will get a close up view of the sea life (there are nearly 100 different types of fish) and might even get to see a scuba-diving Mickey!

 While the dining experience is phenomenal, the food is also a nice change from typical theme park fare.

 There are not many places on Disney property where you can find Charbroiled Octopus, Lobster and Seared Mahi Mahi.

 The array of beautifully designed deserts is amazing.
-You will find Coral Reef Restaurant Dessert Menu filled with items like Turtle cheesecake with caramel sauce, Key Lime Tart, and Warm Vanilla custard-filled strudel.
+You will find Coral Reef Restaurant Dessert Menu filled with really great choices.
+Our pick is The Chocolate Wave (warm flourless chocolate cake with raspberry gelato).
+Think Lava Cake.

 Coral Reef in Epcot is a Table Service Restaurant and is available to those using the Disney Dining Plan.
 It is one table service credit.